-sphere, cannot come from the same origin.
+The full explanation for the Y_e distribution is actually even more complex.
+The accretion inflow of lepton number cannot explain the entire Y_e asymmetry in the PNS mantle.
+On the one hand, the accretion downflows deleptonize nearly identically during their infall from different directions, fairly independently of the local mass-flux density in the convective downdrafts that carry the accretion flow towards the PNS.
+Some of the greenish areas in the lower hemisphere of Fig. 11, which have no counterpart on the upper side, have possibly inherited their electons from accretion flows.
+However, the red, orange and yellow bulges, which reach outward from the dense, high- Y_e core most prominently in the lower hemisphere, cannot come from the same origin.
 They are located in the convective shell of the PNS, which is interior to the neutrinospheres, and they thus suggest an enhanced efficiency of the convective lepton-number transport out from the inner core.
-The convective region inside of the PNS can be recognized as a circular ring of short-wavelength color variations between $\sim 12 \, \mathrm{km}$ and $\sim 25 \, \mathrm{km}$ in the right panel of Fig. 9.
-This region is more pronounced in the lower hemisphere, indicating stronger PNS convection effects in this direction, by which lepton number is pulled up from the central, lepton-rich high-density core.
-This dredge-up explains the presence of high- $Y_e$ patches (red, orange, and yellow in Fig. 10) extending outward from the inner core region.
+The convective region inside of the PNS can be recognized as a circular ring of short-wavelength color variations between ~ 12 km and ~ 25 km in the right panel of Fig. 10.
+This region is more pronounced in the lower hemisphere, indicating stronger PNS convection effects in this direction, by which lepton number is pulled up from the central, leptonrich high-density core.
+This dredge-up explains the presence of high- Y_e patches (red, orange, and yellow in Fig. 11) extending outward from the inner core region.